Receive your rates notice by email frequently asked questions

 How do I sign up to receive my rates notice by email?

 Registering to receive your rates notice by email is simple.
 Find out how to register to receive your rates notice by email.

 Will I still receive a paper bill?

-When you register for email delivery you will no longer receive quarterly paper rates notices in the mail.
+When you register for email delivery, you will no longer receive quarterly paper rates notices in the mail.

 What do I do if I can't view my attached rates notice?

-If you are unable to view the attached PDF rates notice, you may need to update your version of Adobe Reader or Acrobat to the latest version.
+To view the attached PDF rates notice, you may need to update your version of Adobe Reader or Acrobat to the latest version.